XMhat/MSEngine/readme.md

 * (De)Compression supporting ZIP, LZMA, RAW and AES encryption.
 * Very fast JSon support via RapidJson.
 * Better optimised binaries from *semi-amalgamated* source code.
+* Less than half-a-second startup time to usable on a modern device.

 ## Using…
 All MS-Engine needs to run is an ``app.cfg`` file in the directory, a 7-zip archive (ending in ``.adb`` not ``.7z``) in the directory or a ``.7z`` archive appended to the engine executable.
 This text file contains a list of CVars that configure the engine the way you want.